siddharthshah87/grid-services/README.md

    cd ..
    ```

 The scripts obtain your AWS account ID automatically and push the `latest` tag to ECR.
+Set
+`AWS_PROFILE` to use a different credentials profile (defaults to `AdministratorAccess-923675928909`).

 ## Deploying the Development Environment